 I no longer want the class I am Waitlisted for.
 Does it matter if I stay on the Waitlist?

 If you are no longer interested in the class you waitlisted for, for whatever reason, you should drop yourself from the waitlist.
 This will free your inbox from unwanted emails and is a courtesy to other students on the waitlist.

 Second- and third-year students are classified according to the total number of units that will be earned at the end of the semester in which pre-registration occurs (including transfer units for students for whom an official transcript has been received).
 Students must earn at least 22 units to be classified as a 2L and at least 54 units to be classified as a 3L.
-Contact the Records Office if you have questions concerning your class status or believe you have been placed in an incorrect registration group.
+Contact the Office of the Registrar if you have questions concerning your class status or believe you have been placed in an incorrect registration group.

 For JD students:

 Students with a cumulative GPA of less than 2.7 may not enroll in more than 16 units; if your cumulative GPA is 2.8 or higher, you may register for up to 17 units.
 Please note, enrollment in more than 17 units is not allowed.
 In accordance with the Academic Regulations, full-time students must enroll in no fewer than 10 units each semester.
 Students must receive permission from the Academic Dean’s office to enroll in fewer than 10 units in a given semester.

 Students may enroll in a maximum of fifteen units each semester.
 In accordance with the Academic Regulations, LL.M. students must enroll in no fewer than 10 units each semester.
 However, in extraordinary circumstances, the Dean of Students may permit a student to enroll in under ten units in one semester.